microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-threads.md

 ---
 title: "List threads"
-description: "Get all the threads of a group."
+description: "Get all the threads of a group."author: "dkershaw10"
 ---

 # List threads